USS Hulbert: Prewar service

-World War II
+World War II and postwar service

 On the morning of 7 December 1941, during the attack on Pearl Harbor, Hulbert was moored at the Submarine Base, Pearl Harbor.
 General Quarters sounded just before 08:00, and the ship's antiaircraft batteries immediately opened fire at attacking planes.
 This vessel went to general quarters when the Japanese attack was first sighted by the watch aboard, and is believed to have been the first ship in the fleet to open fire.
 As the Japanese directed their attention to Ford Island and the battleships, she shot down one torpedo plane at 0758, shared in bringing down a dive bomber at about 0820 and damaged several other aircraft.
 After the attack the ship assisted in the rescue effort.
 After loading ammunition, she moved to Hilo 9 December to set up an advance base for the all-important patrol bombers.
 Hulbert was also called upon to aid aircraft at sea, as on Christmas Day she repaired a seaplane at sea and then towed it for nearly 3 days when heavy seas prevented a safe takeoff.

 After sundown on 30 December 1941 Hulbert was engaged by Japanese submarine I-1 while moored.
 The IJN vessel claimed moderate damage and hit the adjacent pier.
 Hulbert returned fire, aided by a local Coast Artillery unit.